Zaid-Ajaj/Npgsql.FSharp/README.md

 // 4) commit the transaction, rollback or do whatever you want transaction.Commit()
 ```
-The magic happens when you provide the transaction via the `Sql.transaction` function.

 If you don't like creating the connection yourself because you want to use the builder API, you can instead let the library create the connection as follows:
 ```fs
 use connection =